 Humidity is sometimes discounted as a part of indoor comfort and air quality.
 Consider these reasons why a whole home humidifier is worth the investment:

 A lack of moisture in the air can dry out your nasal passages, bringing about irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
 Installing a whole-home humidifier for your heating and cooling system can help clear your sinuses, moisturize your nasal passages, and improve your breathing.
 Adding moisture to your air is beneficial to your health.
 Whole-home humidifiers help reduce your risk of illness as viruses and bacteria do not thrive in moist air.

 Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it altogether leading to a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
 That could be due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
 Adding moisture using a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that accompanies the cold winter months.

 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
-Increasing the amount of moisture in the air usually helps your home feel warmer at a lower temperature, reducing your heating costs.
-Low humidity can also lessen the efficiency of your home’s heating system.
+Increasing the amount of moisture in the air generally helps your home feel warmer at a lower temperature, reducing your heating costs.
+Low humidity can also decrease the efficiency of your home’s heating system.
 Air that captures more moisture can maintain more heat, which means it will feel warmer.
 Accordingly, low humidity in your home means the air will seem cooler, causing you to have to turn up the heat more than necessary to seem comfortable.